 Performance Monitoring provides you a deeper understanding of your applications' performance (Android, web, and iOS) and lets you optimize them.
-The Performance Monitoring SDK collects data from your application and the Countly dashboard visualizes this data so that you can review, analyze, and find performance issues within your application and fix them for a better user experience.
+The Performance Monitoring plugin collects data from your application and the Countly dashboard visualizes this data so that you can review, analyze, and find performance issues within your application and fix them for a better user experience.

 The Performance Monitoring plugin is available only in the Enterprise Edition.

 First, you need to integrate the Performance Monitoring plugin into your mobile or web application.
 Then, performance data points will start being captures, letting you view them in Countly immediately.

 Data points captured by the SDK are grouped and recorded as a trace by Countly.